 All candidates are expected to engage in scholarly activities that enhance their professional achievement and growth.
 Candidates are expected to develop and sustain an active research program that results in scholarly contributions to the field of Psychology.
 We expect strong evidence of professional achievement and growth appropriate to the candidate's professional area(s) of expertise.
-In psychology, professional achievement and growth may be exhibited in a variety of ways, including research, publications, clinics and workshops, presentations to professional societies, grant writing and grant submissions, development of new areas of expertise, attainment of new professional licenses or certification, creative work, curricular and/or programmatic innovation, professional application of expertise to external organizations.
-Faculty members may choose to collaborate with or provide evaluation of external organizations.
-These activities must actively involve the use of professional and academic expertise, the application of knowledge.
+In psychology, professional achievement and growth may be exhibited in a variety of ways, including research, publications, clinics and workshops, presentations to professional societies, grant writing and grant submissions, development of new areas of expertise, attainment of new professional licenses or certification, creative work, and/or professional application of expertise to external organizations, such as through evaluation of external organizations.
+These activities must actively involve the use of professional and academic expertise, the application of research to real world issues, and/or broad dissemination and communication of knowledge.
 The Committee will consider, but is not limited to, the criteria described below to evaluate a candidate's professional achievement and growth.

-1. Research and publications.
+1. Research and Publications.
 Candidates are expected to develop and sustain an active research program at San Francisco State University.
 The Committee considers papers published or accepted for publication in refereed research journals or books published in established presses, peer-reviewed book chapters, being the primary editor for volume(s) published in established presses, copyrights, patents, or the generation of other forms of intellectual property as strong evidence of a candidate's professional achievement and growth.
 Considered, but given less weight, will be publication of non-refereed papers, program evaluations and/or technical reports required for accreditation, and unpublished manuscripts.
 More weight will be given to papers based on research performed while a member of the San Francisco State University faculty.
-Papers with student coauthors will also be viewed as having more weight than those without.
+Publications with student coauthors will also be viewed as having more weight than those without.
 In the case of collaborative work, candidates should make clear their contribution to the research.

-2. Presentations at professional conferences and workshops.
-The Committee will consider publications and presentations at professional conferences by the candidate and work presented with students at conferences as evidence of professional achievement and growth.
+2. Presentations at Professional Conferences and Workshops.
+The Committee will consider publications and presentations at professional conferences by the candidate and work presented with student co-authors at conferences as evidence of professional achievement and growth.
 The most significant activity within this area would be as an invited keynote speaker at a national or international symposium or conference; second in importance is the presentation of research papers at an annual meeting of a research society within the candidate's field which have been peer reviewed for acceptance; third in importance is the presentation of research papers at local colloquia or invited seminars to other departments (on and off campus).

-3. Grant funding.
+3. Grant Funding.
 The department encourages candidates to actively apply for external grant funding of their professional endeavors.
 Since grant proposals for external funding of research are often very competitive and typically receive extensive outside professional review, successful external grant funding will be considered as strong evidence of a candidate's professional achievement and growth.
 All grants are viewed positively.
-However, more weight is given to grants on which the candidate is Principal Investigator.
 Positive reviewers' comments on an unfunded proposal may be taken into account.
-The RTP committee recognizes that writing and submitting grant applications can take an enormous amount of time and may also taken into account grant applications that are not funded.
+The RTP committee recognizes that writing and submitting grant applications can take an enormous amount of time and may also take into account grant applications that are not funded.
 Candidates are also encouraged to take advantage of available internal grants as an avenue to pursue scholarship and external funding.

-4. Curricular innovations.
-The Committee considers curricular innovations such as the development of original academic programs or courses, new and effective pedagogical approaches, or instructional applications of new technologies as evidence of a candidate's professional achievement and growth.
+4. Methodological Innovation: The Committee considers methodological innovations, such as the development and use of new technologies, or application of unique or novel programs, as evidence of a candidate's professional achievement and growth.